Top 13 Festivals In Singapore To Celebrate In 2026 | Dates, Timing & more!

 -

-Highlights : Get to know and experience the Chinese New Year and the beautiful lit up sky with paper lanterns that will only make your trip much more memorable.
+Highlights: Get to know and experience the Chinese New Year and the beautifully lit sky with paper lanterns that will only make your trip much more memorable.

 -